mas-bandwidth/udp/010/README.md

 1. Work out how much it costs
 2. Prototype it, load test it and really understand the problem
-3. Don't be afraid to break all the rules to get it to scale :)
+3. Don't be afraid to break the rules to get it to scale :)